Got stuck somewhere? Is something not working as you'd expect? Here are some common challenges that are occurring and what you can do about it.

 My shipping rates are not showing up

-If a shipping rate is not showing up when you are expecting it to, it is usually due to a conflict in the conditions.
+If a shipping rate is not showing up when you are expecting it to, it can also be caused by a conflict in the conditions.
 Please check your conditions and ensure everything is setup correctly and you can check the help icon to see how a condition matches.
 A couple common mistaken here are the following conditions:

 Country / State